 What Are the Effects of Codeine on Your System?

 Codeine belongs to a class of synthetic drugs referred to as opiates, which work very similarly to other opioids, such as heroin and morphine.
 Rather than treating problems in the body directly, it interrupts signals to the brain, reducing the sensation of mild to moderate pain as well as the impulse to cough.
-It is most commonly consumed as an analgesic and prescription-strength cough suppressant or in tablet form and often consumed within a mixed beverage for recreational purposes.
+It is most commonly consumed as an analgesic and prescription-strength cough suppressant or in tablet form and is often consumed within a mixed beverage for recreational purposes.

 Both opiates like codeine and opioids cause the user to enter a highly relaxing, sedated state, which can be addicting if entered too often or with higher or more frequent dosings than prescribed by a medical doctor.
 Unfortunately, codeine is somewhat less regulated than other controlled substances, increasing access to the general population, particularly younger users.

-How Long Is Codeine In Your System?
+How Long Does Codeine Stay in Your Body?

+In certain frequent users or those with higher tolerance levels, detection times may be shorter or longer than this range.
 The length of time codeine can be detected via a drug test varies depending on the patient’s user history.
 Saliva and blood detection tests will register codeine for twenty-four hours and urine tests up to forty-eight hours.
 Usage may be detectable in a chronic user for up to a week and remain present in hair follicles for up to ten weeks.

 What Are the Long-Term Effects of Codeine Use?